 Jalabhishek

-For Jal-Abhishek or offering holy water to Lord Shiva, the water (Jal) should be added to the little amount of uncooked milk.
+For Jal-Abhishek or offering holy water to Lord Shiva, the water (Jal) should be added to a small amount of uncooked milk.

 It should be put in the brass vessel (Jal-Patra) for Jal-Abhishek or offering holy water to Lord Shiva.